 We report the irreducible representation of the P$\Bar{6}$ phase in tab.~\ref{tab-characP-6} and the complete phonon spectrum in fig.~\ref{fig:full_phonons}.
 The phonons have been calculated with the dipole model along with DFPT at zone centre.
 The bands appear nearly flat as a result of the small size of the Brillouin zone of PGO.
 While no phonon angular is present at zone centre because of the time-reversal symmetry, it is possible to get a finite AM at finite $\mathbf{q}$.
 In figs.~\ref{fig:angmom_K} and~\ref{fig:angmom_A} we report the angular momentum along the $\Gamma\rightarrow$K and $\Gamma\rightarrow$A directions respectively for each phonon mode and for both the P$\Bar{6}$ and P3 phases.
 Considering the in-plane direction, the PE angular momentum tends to be non-negligible only near the zone boundary, while the FE bands possess a non-zero AM much closer to zone centre.
 This situation is reversed along the $c$ direction, which shows large FE-momenta closer to the A point and a predominance of the paralectric bands when approaching the $\Gamma$ point.

 Among the 171 phonon modes we use the $\Gamma_{2}$ representation to detect the chiral ones and measure their CCM in the main text.
 Tab.~\ref{tab:dielec} and~\ref{tab:BEC} instead show the $\epsilon^{\infty}$ tensor and the Born effective charges (BECs).
 While the dielectric tensor is not much affected by the SOC, it presents a relatively large and anisotropic value along $z$.
 Likewise, the Born effective charges are also not much affected by the spin-orbit interaction and they keep close to their nominal values as explained in the main text.
-The large value of $\epsilon^{\infty}_{zz}$ and the small BECs are responsible for the hyperferroelectric character of PGO, i.e. for preserving the ferroelectric instability in $\mathbf{D}$ = 0 conditions.
+The large value of $\epsilon^{\infty}_{zz}$ and the small BECs are responsible for the hyperferroelectric character of PGO.